-Board does light strobe show and eventually shows F-6 - One or both voice boards are not responding.
-Double check all connectors and be certain that the voice board cables are not reversed.
+Board does light strobe show across A-F/1-B and eventually shows F-6 - One or both voice boards are not responding.
+Double check all connectors and be certain that the voice board cables (CM-2 & CM-4, on lower left of controller board) are not reversed.